louiswillems/louiswillems.github.io/_posts/2019-01-15-Content-based recommendation system using neural networks - Part 1.md

 <br>
 ## 2. Create train and test sets.
 <br>
 ### <strong>Training set</strong>
 In this section, we will create the train/test sdatasets for training and test our model.
 We will concatenate values for visitor_id (fullVisitorId in Google Analytics) and content_id to create a farm fingerprint, taking 90% of the data for the training set.
-This request will return, for each visitor_id, the content_id but also the next_content_id
+This request will return, for each visitor_id, the content_id, category, author, medium but also the next_content_id.

 ```sql
 sql="""